liamtreacy/dev-setup/cheatsheet.md

 CTRL + h,j,k,l - move between split panes
 Prefix + c - new window
 Prefix + & - kill window
+Prefix + x - kill pane

 ### Copy mode

 Prefix + [ - enter copy mode

 While in copy mode, naviagte using arrows.
-Space - start selection, press enter and is copied to tmux buffer Prefix + ] - paste buffer
+Space - start selection, press enter and is copied to tmux buffer.
+Prefix + ] - paste buffer

 Other option is to press v, select text and then y to yank and p to paste.

 ## INTELLIJ

-OPT+SHIFT+left/right arrow - highlight a word
+OPT+SHIFT+left/right arrow - highlight a word.
-CMD+SHIFT+left/right arrow - highlight to start/end of current line
+CMD+SHIFT+left/right arrow - highlight to start/end of current line.

 ## VIM

-$ - go to end of line (normal mode) dd - cut current line
+$ - go to end of line (normal mode) dd - cut current line b - begining of word e - end of word